12-15 October 2021

 To further develop an integrative approach that includes chemistry, biogeochemistry, biochemistry, physiology and genomics to better understand biosilicification and silicifiers in past, contemporary and future oceans, the SILICAMICS 3 conference will facilitate once more the exchange of information between scientists from different ‘silicon’ disciplines and expertise, with the aim of moving forward in our understanding of the impact of silicifiers on Earth.

 The third SILICAMICS conference is organized by the Second Institute of Oceanography, Ministry of Natural Resources (P.R.
 China).
-It will take place in October 2021 in Hangzhou (capital city of Zhejiang Province, China) and on-line.
+It will be held online in October 2021 from Hangzhou (capital of Zhejiang Province, China).

 - to enhance interactions among researchers from different disciplines, such as chemistry, biochemistry, physiology, biogeochemistry and genomics, for a better understanding of silicification processes and the role of silicifiers in marine ecosystems